 Do read if: you’re up for a real-life, well-written, messy relationship story.

-Don’t read if: you haven’t the patience for slow-paced, meandering romance.
+Don’t read if: you don’t have patience for slow-paced romance.

 We need to talk about Race- Ben Lindsay